ohmanimblind/MediaBowl/README.md

 ## Project Description

- "MediaBowl" will be a program where a user can sort and parse through a database of Movies and Books, where they can recieve reccomendations based on their tastes.
-A user can input a movie they enjoyed and get reccommended other films and books that are similar in style.
-A user could also parse through said data based on reviews, actors, year released, etc. The project will be implemeneted through the use of SQL and C++.
-The main focus is specifically merging two databases, movies and books respectively, in order to provide a one-stop-shop for two common forms of media, allowing a user to search and sort through both at once.
+ "MediaBowl" will be a program where a user can sort and parse through a database of Movies, Shows and Books, where they can recieve reccomendations based on their tastes.
+A user can input a movie, book, or show they enjoyed and get reccommended other media that are similar in style.
+A user could also parse through said data based on ratings, actors, year released, etc. The project will be implemeneted through the use of SQL and C++, and Python.
+There are two main steps to the project: the developer side, and the user side.
+The developer side focuses on first creating a Python web-scraper to retrieve information on forms of media.
+Then, a C++ program will be used to populate a database with pulled information.
+This process will only be done once, and the relevance of information will be clarified to the user.
+The user end of the program function with the mySQL C++ connector 8.0, allowing a C++ program to communicate with our database and retreieve information.

  > ## Phase II